 - 1. Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - 2.
 Full, fair, accurate, timely and understandable disclosure in reports and documents that Cohu files with, or submits to, the SEC and in other public communications made by Cohu; - 3.
 Compliance with applicable governmental laws, rules and regulations; - 4.
 The prompt internal reporting of violations of the Code to an appropriate person or persons identified in the Code; and - 5.
 Accountability for adherence to the Code.

-The Code is available at www.cohu.com/investors/corporategovernance and is included as Exhibit 14 to Cohu's Annual Report on Form 10-K for the year ended December 25, 2010.
+The Code is available at www.cohu.com/investors/corporategovernance.

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT